 Talk to your lender about whether porting is an option on your mortgage deal, and find out what this would involve.
 Then you should carefully consider all the options across both porting and remortgaging.

 You need to look at early repayment charges, arrangement fees, monthly repayments and mortgage rates, which can be complex – but a Mortgage Broker can do all this for you.

 How can a Mortgage Broker help with a Home Mover mortgage?

 Rebus is here to make moving home simpler.
-We’ll talk to you about your specific situation and property goals, and explore the lenders and products that will be most suitable for you.
+We’ll talk to you about your specific situation and property goals, and explore lenders and products that will be suitable for you

 Our mortgage advisers can then get you an Agreement in Principle from a suitable lender, which is helpful when you make an offer on a new property.
 We will then support you through the mortgage application process at every step until your purchase is complete.

-We are fully authorised and regulated by the Financial Conduct Authority and our registered office (our registered number is 11818481) in Peterborough is open Monday to Friday.
+We are We are regulated by the Financial Conduct Authority and our registered office (our registered number is 11818481) in Peterborough is open Monday to Friday.
 Get in touch today to see how we can help you.